brentvatne/brentvatne.github.io/_posts/2014-08-20-deploy-sails-to-heroku.markdown

 - Install the `sails-mongo` adapter: `npm install sails-mongo --save`.

 - Heroku automatically creates an environment variable that points to the MongoHQ database when you install the add-on.
-So just copy the following into `config/connections.js`:
+So just copy the following into `config/connections.js` (don't forget to add a trailing comma if you put it before other options):

   {% highlight javascript %}
  productionMongoHqDb: {
     adapter: 'sails-mongo',
-    url: process.env.MONOGHQ_URL
+    url: process.env.MONGOHQ_URL
   }
   {% endhighlight %}